rclone/rclone/MANUAL.md

 This confuses rclone greatly when syncing - use the `rclone dedupe` command to rename or remove duplicates.

+\* Opendrive does not support creation of duplicate files using their web client interface or other stock clients, but the underlying storage platform has been determined to allow duplicate files, and it is possible to create them with `rclone`.
+It may be that this is a mistake or an unsupported feature.

 ### Restricted filenames ###